-Forced arbitration serves another purpose for these builders and other industries that use this sham legal system: it keeps complaints hidden from public view.
+Forced arbitration also serves another purpose for builders and for the other industries that use this sham legal system: it keeps complaints hidden from public view.
 Arbitration yields little or no public record.
-Additionally, clauses in arbitration clauses often include gag orders that prohibit home owners from even talking about their case.
+Additionally, arbitration clauses often include gag orders that prohibit home owners from even talking about their case.

 Jordan bought her dream retirement home in Houston, Texas.
 Within months of moving into her new home, she discovered over $150,000 worth of damages–damages so severe that her doctor insisted that she move out immediately, because of the harmful health effects.
 Jordan pleaded with her builder to fix the damage on the home but instead she was forced into arbitration because, as with many homebuyers’ contracts, her contract included a binding mandatory arbitration clause.
 Jordan went through arbitration, spending thousands on experts and witnesses.
 After successfully proving fraud against her builder she only received $26,000 for her $300,000 home, which is now uninhabitable.
 Jordan now cannot appeal and has no other recourse for action.
 She is left homeless and stripped of her basic American right to get justice through the courts.